Moments in Time: Worb, Switzerland

 The Worb hill, correctly named Worb Berg, was about 829 m or approximately 2,700 ft.

 Starting on Farbstrasse, the name of the road we lived on, I would begin the journey towards my bench.
 Past the walled property line on one side and the bus stop on the other, the views of the Alps would start to open up to my right.
-Views of Neisen, Stockhorn, and the rest of the Bernese Alps demanded my attention as I made my way down the street, which at times would become dangerous because the road was very narrow compared to the roads in the U.S. Therefore, cars, the bus, even the local brewery’s horse and carriage making their local deliveries became a hazard to us walking.
+Views of Neisen, Stockhorn, and the rest of the Bernese Alps demanded my attention as I made my way down the street, which at times would become dangerous because the road was very narrow compared to the streets in the U.S. Therefore, cars, the bus, even the local brewery’s horse and carriage making their local deliveries became a hazard to us walking.
 That said, The magnitude of the mountains demanded all of your attention.

 Making my way up the hill a bit now and past the shooting range, I would turn upward towards the forest.
 At this point, images of Eiger, Monch, and Jungfrau would come into view.
 These were some of the most prominent mountain peaks in the Bernese Oberland area, otherwise known as the “Big Boys” or “Jungfrau and the other two.”